Contact us whenever you need it!

 The laws vary depending on the state and municipality, and rent-control laws may be enacted by the federal government, states, or local governments.
-Let's explore this further below.
+Keep reading to understand limitations in your area.

 Originally, rent control was part of a federal law enacted after World War II to deal with the housing shortage.
 Nowadays, most locales no longer require emergencies to implement rent-control laws.
 The rules have been challenged repeatedly in court, but if they protect property owners, they can be upheld.